FurryCoders/falocalrepo-server/README.md

 <img alt="" src="https://raw.githubusercontent.com/FurryCoders/falocalrepo-server/master/doc/buttons-journal.png" width="600">
 </div>

-The download _ZIP_ button generates a ZIP file containing the journal content HTML and metadata in JSON format.
+The download _ZIP_ button generates a ZIP file containing the journal content HTML and metadata and comments in JSON format.

 The _FA_ button opens the journal on Fur Affinity